6 Reasons Why Online Dating Sucks And How To Cope

 When a discussion of online dating comes up, many people are quick to seek out advice for making their profiles more appealing, rather than seeking advice to avoid the common pains and pitfalls associated with using dating apps and sites.
 To help prepare yourself for some of the less desirable aspects of dating over the internet, consider the following:

-Boundaries are vital to carrying out healthy relationships of all types, dating or non.
+Boundaries are vital to carrying out healthy relationships of all types, dating or otherwise.
 Communication boundaries are important and might include when texts are exchanged, and how often you and your potential match are expected to talk on the phone or in person.
 Boundaries might also involve when you give out your phone number, when you anticipate meeting friends, whether you discuss any children or personal details, and plenty more.

-A quick glance at someone’s face is not truly enough to indicate whether or not someone is a good fit for you.
+A quick glance at someone’s face is not truly enough to indicate whether or not someone is the right fit for you.
 Before you immediately swipe right or left, take a few moments to actually go over a potential match’s profile and evaluate how likely the two of you are to be compatible.
 Instead of scouring the internet looking for that one perfect person, consider casting a wider metaphorical net and getting to know different types of people in a variety of different settings—or even just on a variety of different sites or apps.

 Dating is a prerequisite to finding a relationship.
-It may seem appealing to skip the tedium of dating altogether and leap into a relationship, but doing so can result in unrealistic expectations and undue pressure on a fledgling partnership.
+It may seem appealing to skip the tedium of dating altogether and leap into a relationship but doing so can result in unrealistic expectations and undue pressure on a fledgling partnership.
 Rather than viewing dating as a frustrating or boring practice, consider practicing patience and finding gratitude for the different roads dating can take you down.

 “Shannon is very knowledgeable, and skilled in knowing how to use that knowledge to help others.
 She is also very compassionate and encouraging.
 I was skeptical about using a counseling service, but this experience has been incredible.
 I highly recommend Shannon to anyone who needs guidance or help through a difficult time in life.
 I gave her some enormous challenges, and nothing has been over her head.
 She has been a tremendous help to me.”